Two arrested after return of stolen Confederate monument – unharmed – by White Lies Matter

 White Lies Matter also called into question UDC’s claim that the monument was worth $500,000, writing “that’s like your uncle telling you that his old art school paintings should be valuated as if they were lost Cézannes.
 How valuable did the UDC think the chair was, well, they didn’t even think to bolt it down.
 Bet they do now though.”

-The chair is now at an undisclosed location, Edwards said, but she’s “sure it will go back to its rightful place” in Confederate Circle of the cemetery.
+The chair is now at an undisclosed location, Edwards said, but she’s “sure it will go back to its rightful place” in the cemetery’s Confederate Circle.
 A bust of Confederate general and Ku Klux Klan leader Nathan Bedford Forrest was stolen from the same area in 2012.
 It was never recovered but was eventually replaced.

 Read more Retropolis: